What Is Buyer Intent Data and How Do You Use It to Improve Sales?

 4. Enables ABM campaigns

-Account-based marketing (ABM) is the way to go with B2B prospects.
+Account-based marketing (ABM) is the way to go with high-end prospects.
 Thanks to sophisticated intent data integrations, it is possible to map your prospect's journey and provide them with the content pieces that hold the answers to their questions.

 Nurturing your leads with the proper articles, videos, webinars, white papers, and other relevant material that also feel tailored for their eyes will help your SDRs to pin out the purchase-ready profiles.